googleapis/google-cloud-java/google-cloud-bigquerydatatransfer/README.md

 [Google Cloud Bigquery Data Transfer API][cloud-bigquerydatatransfer] transfers data from partner SaaS applications to Google BigQuery on a scheduled, managed basis.

-See the [Google Cloud Bigquery Data Transfer docs][cloud-bigquerydatatransfer-quickstart] for more details on how to activate Cloud Bigquery Data Transfer for your project.

 See the [Bigquery Data Transfer client library docs][bigquerydatatransfer-client-lib-docs] to learn how to interact with the Cloud Bigquery Data Transfer using this Client Library.